 Most of our final-year research students express a wish to continue in research.
-The vast majority of recent PhD graduates now work in the academic sector, with many others working in the health and private sectors.
+The majority of recent PhD graduates now work in the academic sector, with others working in the health and private sectors.
 In addition to excellent research training, our students develop a range of transferable skills to ensure they have the best possible opportunities whatever their chosen career.

 Further details of the current supervisors and their interests are available on the programme website.